Have you ever dreamed of thermalling like an eagle?

 Airtrips can make that dream a reality...

 BOOK NOW, these trips will fill up!
-For our twentieth year running, we are once more off to that most reliable and mellow thermal paradise, the green and luscious Indian Himalayan foothills.
+For our twenty second year running, we are once more off to that most reliable and mellow thermal paradise, the green and luscious Indian Himalayan foothills.

 Each year pilots with differing levels of experience, ranging from absolutely zero hours since qualifying to near Skygods come with us.
 We always leave with experienced pilots and everyone always wants to go again.
 Most break all their personal bests!
 In 2015 we completed a 125 km out and return cross country flight, probably the then longest guided group xc of all time...
 Flights of over 200km are possible here!

-We operate at an incredible 3:1 student/instructor ratio to ensure that pilots progress as quickly and securely as their ability permits.
+We aim to operate at an incredible 3:1 student/instructor ratio to ensure that pilots progress as quickly and securely as their ability permits.

 One of the benefits of our very high instructor to student ratio and multiple instructors is that we can ensure the best possible experience for any level of pilot: For the recently qualified and/or low airtime pilot you can expect to become a competent XC pilot, able to identify and use thermal lift to cover serious distances and then land safely in a field of your choosing, perhaps even occasionally the main landing field.
 Look upon out-landings as an opportunity to meet new friends and have an amazing travel experience and you won't go far wrong; For the more experienced pilot on trip 2 who can already thermal well and is seeking some quality instruction in the awesome scenery and benign thermals of this classic XC paradise, we'll be aiming to improve your skills by guided XC flying every day with the occasional vol-bivouac, including some of the more dramatic routes and a flight over the famous high-altitude Prashar lake.